Days With Frog and Toad: Style and theme

 Like the other books in the series, Days With Frog and Toad portrays Frog and Toad as cartoony amphibians with green, tan, and brown watercolors.
 The friends are humorous and warm.
 The book contains relatable experiences for children and the themes of adventure and friendship, making it engaging to young readers.
 The story "Shivers" has themes of ghosts and spooky creatures, and the story "Alone" has themes of solitude.

 Publication

 Days With Frog and Toad was written and illustrated by Arnold Lobel and published on January 1, 1979 by Harper & Row.
 It is the fourth book in the Frog and Toad series.
 It is available in paperback, hardcover, audio, and eBook formats.
 It is also included as a part of Frog and Toad: A Complete Reading Collection.

 Analysis

-Days With Frog and Toad is a fictional children's picture book and a Level Two I Can Read book.
+Days With Frog and Toad is a children's picture book and a Level Two I Can Read book.
 The book is recommended for ages 4–7.
 It is used in elementary classrooms and lesson plans to teach children to read and to model problem solving and divergent thinking.
 Frog and Toad are portrayed as a "straight man" (calm and reasonable) and a "clown" (goofy and over dramatic) respectively, which is a common comedic pairing.